rewhowe/snapdragon/documentation/manual.md

 This function, "食べる" takes three parameters: "友達", "食べ物", and "道具".

 ※ The particles used to define the function become part of its signature.
-A function with the same name can be declared as long as its signature is different (overloading).
+A function with the same name can be redeclared as long as its signature is different (overloading), with the exception of built-ins and special keywords.

 ## Calling functions